just-the-docs/just-the-docs-tests/collections/_color/code.md

 });
 </script>

-1. Check that the code below is clearly highlighted in the light scheme.
+1. Check that the code below is clearly highlighted in the light scheme. ✅

-1. Select the dark mode.
+1. Show the dark color scheme using the above button.

 1. Check that the code below is clearly highlighted in the dark scheme. ✅

+1. Add a custom scheme that makes a visible difference, e.g.:

+    ```scss
+    $nav-width: 400px;
+    ```

+    Update `_config.yml` to use the custom scheme.

+1. Check that the code below is clearly highlighted in the custom scheme. ❌

+1. Change the custom scheme to be based on the `dark` scheme by:

+    ```scss
+    @import "./color_schemes/dark";
+    $nav-width: 400px;
+    ```

+1. Check that the code below is clearly highlighted in the customized dark scheme. ✅

 An example of Ruby code: